dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 Besides Crossplane, ArgoCD also installed other packages/services:

-**NGINX**
+**Nginx**
 In order to call the `Quote Frontend` from outside Kubernetes, we need to set up ingress.
-NGINX is an ingress controller that acts as a reverse proxy and load-balancer and handles all external traffic into the cluster.
+Nginx is an ingress controller that acts as a reverse proxy and load-balancer and handles all external traffic into the cluster.
 A cluster needs an ingress controller in order to call the endpoints inside Kubernetes from outside Kubernetes.

 **Prometheus and Grafana**
 Prometheus and Grafana is a famous open-source monitoring stack.
 This stack is not strictly needed to run the test application, but it is used to resemble a realistic setup you would see in a company.
 It is installed on both the core clusters and the app clusters, so it is possible to observe resource usage.